 Types of projects funded include buying and installing equipment, doing renovations, installations and repairs, building structures or spaces and making better use of technological resources.

-The new capital stream deadline is October 25, 2017 at 5 PM.
+The new capital stream deadline is August 15, 2018 at 5 PM ET.

 Culture Build Investment Program (Toronto)